-The AER's preliminary position is that the Victorian DNSPs' network services should be classified in a manner consistent with the previously applicable regulatory approach, as no other classification is clearly more appropriate.
+The AER's likely approach is to classify the Victorian DNSPs' network services in a manner which is consistent with the previously applicable regulatory approach, as no other classification is clearly more appropriate.
 This is supported by the AER's assessment against the factors in clause 6.2.1 and 6.2.2 of the NER.